vendrhub/vendr-demo-store/README.md

 To get started with the Vendr demo store you will need:

-* Visual Studio 2017 (15.9.7+)
+* Visual Studio 2019
-* .NET SDK 4.7.2 or newer
+* .NET Core SDK 6.0.0 or newer

 ## Getting Started

-Clone or download this repository locally (it includes all the files you will need including a fully configured SQL CE database)
+Clone or download this repository locally (it includes all the files you will need including a fully configured SQLlite database)

 ````
 git clone https://github.com/vendrhub/vendr-demo-store.git